 - Any other controlled dangerous substance

-Depending on the amount of drugs you have in your possession and what type of drug it is will determine what type of crime you are charged with.
-For example, possession of a small amount of crack has more serious consequences than possession of a large amount of marijuana.
+The amount and type of drugs you have in your possession will determine what type of criminal charges apply.
+For example, possession of a small amount of crack cocaine carries more significant consequences than possession of a large amount of marijuana.

-What are the penalties for various drug possession in Flemington, New Jersey?
+What Are the Penalties for Various Drug Possessions in Flemington, New Jersey?

-While you may only have had the drugs for personal uses, the State will almost always try to charge you with intent to distribute as well.
-While most individuals believe this only applies if you were selling drugs, it can also be implied if you were intending to share them with anyone as well.
-The state will use the amount of drugs, how they were packaged, if any money found, if an alleged buyer was also arrested, the location where you were arrested, and lack of paraphernalia to charge this as a distribution offense versus a straight possession offense.
-Distribution offenses have much more significant consequences that straight possession charges.
+The State prosecutor will almost always try to charge you with intent to distribute, even if you only had the drugs for personal use.
+While most individuals believe these charges only apply if you were selling drugs, you could also be charged with intent to distribute if you intended to share them with anyone else (even without compensation).
+The State will consider the amount of drugs in your possession, how they were packaged, if any money was found, if an alleged buyer was also arrested, the location of your arrest, and a lack of use paraphernalia to charge you with a distribution offense rather than a simple possession offense.
+Distribution offenses often have more significant consequences than straight possession charges.

-- Up to 20 years state prison – potentially more depending on prior convictions
+- 10-20 years in state prison – potentially more, depending on prior convictions

 - Mandatory drug penalty fines